Bone on Bone In The Knee

 What is happening when one has Bone on Bone in the Knee?

 In Bone on Bone, the joint cartilage is worn down or lost to the point that when the knee is moved, the bones contact each other with high friction stresses.
 These joint stresses cause joint inflammation.
 In addition to more wearing down of the knee joint surfaces through bone on bone.
 This pain is due to undesired contact.
 This contributes to degenerative joint disease or osteoarthritis.
+The longer you go without seeking out medial attention, the more damage occurs at the joint.

 Signs and Symptoms